CemionCFG/text_xor_agg/README.md

 ## Purpuse

-- Uselful to compare if two queries resultsets are equivalent, but without having to re-order the rows
+- Uselful to compare if two query's resultsets are equivalent, even disordered
-- Returns 32 hex chars, which are the XOR of every row's md5().
+- Returns a 32-byte-length hex string, which is the aggregate XOR of every row's md5().

+## Requires
 - Uses the 'create aggregate' facility of postgres (!) (no extensions involved)
 - Uses also postgres' md5() and bit(128) features